ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 \institute{} % add the institutions of the authors
 \maketitle

-2. The end of the chapter should have
+3. The end of the chapter should have the following, as in the current template:

 \bibliographystyle{unsrt}

 \bibliography{bibliography}

-3. Your bibliography should be within the file named bibliography.bib
+4. Your bibliography should be within the file named bibliography.bib

 # Compilation Instructions